 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-• It is given as a shot into a muscle or as an infusion into a vein over a period of time.
+• It is given as an infusion into a vein over a period of time.

 What do I do if I miss a dose?